How to Press Tofu

 Tofu with Peanut Sauce

-Pressing Tofu without a Press
+How to Press Tofu Without a Press

-You can use either plates or cutting boards for the following methods.
-Use plates flat enough to lie cleanly against the top and bottom of the tofu, plates that are curved won’t be as effective).
-Place a dishtowel on a large flat plate or cutting board.
+1. Prepare the surface: Place a dishtowel or some paper towels on a large flat plate or cutting board.
 Put a couple of sheets of paper towel on top.
 Place the block of tofu on the paper towels.

 Woman slicing tofu on a wooden cutting board.

-Set the slabs of tofu on the paper towels, then cover the top with more paper towels, then another couple of dishtowels.
+1. Put in between paper towels: Set the slabs of tofu on the paper towels, then cover the top with more paper towels, then another couple of dishtowels.

 Woman placing large cans onto a cutting board pressing tofu.

-Discard the paper towels, blot the tofu dry with fresh dishtowels or paper towels, and proceed with the recipe.
+1. Finish: Blot the tofu dry with fresh dishtowels or paper towels, and proceed with the recipe.
 Cut the tofu into cubes if needed.

 How Long Does Tofu Take to Press?

 Tofu takes about 30 to 45 minutes to press.
-If you have placed enough pressure or weight on the tofu, after 45 minutes as much water will be released as possible.
+If you have placed enough pressure or weight on the tofu, after 45 minutes, as much water will be released as possible.
 Additional time won’t yield firmer tofu.
 However, if you want to press your tofu in the fridge overnight for convenience, you can do that.

 Simple Stir Fried Crispy Tofu and Vegetables